 “THC administration led to early recovery from body weight loss, reduced tissue injury in the liver and intestine, as well as complete survival.
 THC treatment reduced the expansion of donor-derived effector T cells and blocked the killing of host-derived immune cells.”

-"Impaired hematopoiesis seen during GVHD was rescued by treatment with THC.
-The ability of THC to reduce the clinical GVHD was reversed, at least in part, by administration of CB1 and CB2 antagonists demonstrating that THC-mediated amelioration of GVHD was cannabinoid receptor-dependent."
+ng GVHD was rescued by treatment with THC.
+The ability of THC to reduce the clinical GVHD was reversed, at least in part, by administration of CB1 and CB2 antagonists demonstrating that THC-mediated amelioration of GVHD was cannabinoid receptor-dependent.”

 “Our results demonstrate for the first time that targeting cannabinoid receptors may constitute a novel treatment modality against acute GVHD.”